 o Knowing how to cope with life issues

-o Issues help strengthen character
+o Issues helping strengthen character

 o Learning from experience

-o Realistic and clear goals
+o Evolving realistic and clear goals

 o Personality related